r-teller/bigip-nginx-k8s/0_demo/readme.md

 ### 2_B) Verify Big-IP
 * All steps in this session will assume you have successfully SSH to the Big-Ip and exited TMSH by typing bash
 * The default admin password for the GUI is the AWS instance-id
+1. Example SSH Syntax for Big-IP
+    * ssh -i PrivateKey.pem admin@ec2-54-183-91.us-west-1.compute.amazonaws.com
+    * Note: if you receive an error similar to "It is recommended that your private key files are NOT accessible by others." you can fix this with 'chmod 700 PrivateKey.pem'
 1. Check /tmp/firstrun.log for error messages
     ```bash
     ## Example steps